journeyapps/zxing-android-embedded/README.md

 ## Adding aar dependency with Gradle

-From version 3 this is a single library, supporting Gingerbread and later versions of Android (API level 9+).
+From version 3.6.0, only Android SDK 19+ is supported.this is a single library, supporting Gingerbread and later versions of Android
+(API level 9+).
 If you need support for earlier Android versions, use [version 2][4].

 Add the following to your build.gradle file: